-- ✓ It is essential to have access to all subject specifications to know exactly the topics being assessed paper copies are best. - ✓ Printing past papers, mark schemes and examiner reports also help with practice.
+- ✓ It is essential to have access to all subject specifications to know exactly the topics being assessed - paper copies are best. - Printing past papers, mark schemes and examiner reports also help with practice.
 Although specifications have changed recently, old materials are usually still useful. - ✓ Most subjects have a revision guide available.
 Subject teachers can help with this.
 For all of these resources, you need to ensure you and your child know which exam board is being studied.

-Please use the additional printout of each subject at Y11 and 13 - giving the specification code and recommended revision guide.
+Please refer to the additional document of each subject at Y11 and 13 - giving the specification code and recommended revision guide.